gfpalacios/springboot-gmail-login/README.md

-# Getting Started with Spring boot, spring mvc, gmail api and react
+# Getting Started with spring-boot, spring-mvc, gmail-api and react

 This project is a setup sample for a simple api which store and read from a mysql db a list of contact from a Google account.
 You can also change the api url and scope which will provide access to others Google account data.